Low-resolution orthomosaic

 Introduction

-(optional, but this is a relatively cheap thing to do)
+TL;DR: this is optional, but this is a relatively cheap and useful thing to do.

 One solution is to create a low-resolution orthomosaic using a low-resolution high-overlap drone flight.
 10cm/pixel is a good target ground sampling distance.
 The issue is that most drones actually give a too-high ground sampling resolution, even when flying at maximum height (120 m in Australia).

 Why not just use the main (high-res) survey image to do this, instead of having to capture a dedicated flight?
-Because stitching lots of images is very computationally costly, and the overlap in the main survey is not large enough.
+Because stitching lots of images is very computationally costly (RAM requirements grow linearly with the number of images), and the overlap in the main survey is not large enough.
 This mini survey will be a tiny fraction of time and bandwidth compared to the main survey, it is worth it!

 Data Collection